wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/notification-hubs-kindle-get-started.md

 			   }.execute(null, null, null);
 		}

-## Add your APIKey to your app
+## Add your API key to your app

 1. In Eclipse, create a new file named **api_key.txt** in the directory assets of your project.
-2. Open the file and copy the **API Key** that you generated in the Amazon developer portal.
+2. Open the file and copy the API key that you generated in the Amazon developer portal.

 ## Run the app